DoktorMike/DoktorMike.github.io/_posts/2017-04-09-A-few-thoughts-on-apparent-bimodality-for-regression-problems.md

 mydf<-mutate(mydf, zz=cutree(hc, 2))
 ```

-which encodes the clustered state in a variable called $zz$.
+which encodes the clustered state in a variable called $$zz$$.
 Consequently it would produce a hierarchical cluster like the one below.

 ![plot of chunk clusterplot](/images/figure/clusterplot-1.png)

-This leaves us in a position where we can treat $z_t$ as observed data even though we sort of clustered it.
+This leaves us in a position where we can treat $$z_t$$ as observed data even though we sort of clustered it.
 The revised math is given below.

 $$ \begin{align}
 y_t &\sim \mathcal N(\mu_t, \sigma)\\